styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - Only the sender and recipient can decrypt messages
 - Messages are stored encrypted in Firebase
 - Encryption key is derived from both player names using PBKDF2

+### Username Encryption & Hashing
+- **Username Hashing**: Usernames in Firebase database paths are hashed using SHA-256 (one-way, deterministic)
+  - Firebase paths use hashed usernames instead of plain text (e.g., `/messages/{hashed-username}/`)
+  - This prevents username exposure in database paths while maintaining functionality
+  - Hashes are deterministic - the same username always produces the same hash

+- **Username Encryption**: Usernames in message and request bodies are encrypted using AES-GCM
+  - The `from` and `to` fields in messages and requests are encrypted before storage
+  - Encryption key is derived from both player names using PBKDF2 with a separate salt
+  - Only the sender and recipient can decrypt usernames

+- **Hash Hints**: Messages and requests include a hash hint (`fromHash`) for efficient sender identification
+  - Allows quick matching without trying to decrypt all possible senders
+  - Hash hints are one-way - cannot be reversed to reveal the original username

+- **Backward Compatibility**: The system supports both encrypted and unencrypted data
+  - New messages/requests use encryption automatically
+  - Old unencrypted data continues to work seamlessly
+  - Functions try both hashed and non-hashed paths when reading data

 ### Message Filtering
 - **Filter Options**: Available in Mod Settings